nuagenetworks/nuage-metroae-config/README.md

 Python 2.7.5
 ```

 To manage the python package installation we will use PIP.
-PIP can be installed Levistate
+Install PIP via apt-get or yum:

 *Ubuntu*